American Indian language

 Where do the Haidas live?

 The Haida Indians are original people of the Pacific Northwest Coast.
-Their homelands are the islands near the coast of southern Alaska and northwest British
+Their homelands are the islands near the coast of southeastern Alaska and northwest British

 Columbia, particularly the Haida Gwaii archipelago and Prince of Wales Island.
 Here is a map